davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 | [Google Docs](https://chrome.google.com/webstore/detail/ghbmnnjooekpmoecnnnilnnbdlolhkhi)          | 10m+  | 88 KB  | Closure  | 1     | 65    | 0     |       |
 | [Zoom](https://chrome.google.com/webstore/detail/kgjfgplpablkjnlkjmjdecgdpfankdle)                 | 7m    | 240 KB | Bundler  | 1     | 8     | 20    |       |

-I'm not sure how conclusive this is – aside from revealing that perhaps more extension developers might consider revising their versioning scheme!
+I'm not sure how conclusive this is – but perhaps it reveals that more extension developers might reconsider their versioning scheme!

 ### Resources

-Links to the various articles and questions which helped me reach a conclusion on my own versioning strategy:
+Lastly, here are some links to the resources which helped me reach a conclusion on my own versioning strategy:

 - [What exactly is the build number in MAJOR.MINOR.BUILDNUMBER.REVISION](https://softwareengineering.stackexchange.com/questions/24987/what-exactly-is-the-build-number-in-major-minor-buildnumber-revision)
 - [When do you change your major/minor/patch version number?](https://softwareengineering.stackexchange.com/questions/166215/when-do-you-change-your-major-minor-patch-version-number)